jmalp/The-Job-Hunting-AI-Web-Tool/README.md

 Username: testing@oregonstate.edu
 Password: virtualexpo2024

+This account represents a user who has recently graduated from Oregon State with a Bachelor's in Computer Science.
+Their project experience and skills include the languages, frameworks, and libraries used to develop this application.

 This website is fully functional and allows you to interact with all the features of our project without needing to set up anything locally.

 ## Running the Code Locally